RuiRomano/pbip-demo-agentic-mcp/.kb/templateReport/template-report-kb.md

-## CRITICAL

-- Before adapting the report to the semantic model, **make sure you understand the business requirements and identify the main measures and dimensions**.
+# template-report-kb

+This file defines the **rules** to adapt the template report using PBIR file format to a semantic model being developed.

-- **The report is using the PBIR file format**, that is a public format for Power BI reports using JSON files.
+**The report is using the PBIR file format**, that is a public format for Power BI reports using JSON files.
 More information in the [docs](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-report?tabs=v2%2Cdesktop#pbir-format).
 Each page, visual, bookmark, etc., is organized into a separate, individual file within a folder structure.
 This format is ideal for codevelopment conflict resolution.

-## Report file organization

 **These are the files you should care about and edit when adapting the template report to a semantic model**.
 All the other files, leave them as-is.